fpsqdb/zip-lib/README.md

 ```

 ### Unzip with entry callback
-Using `onEntry` callback we can know the current progress of extracting and control the extraction operation. see [IExtractOptions](#iextractoptions).
+Using `onEntry` callback we can know the current progress of extracting and control the extraction operation.
+See [IExtractOptions](#iextractoptions).

 ```js
 var zl = require("zip-lib");